xamarin/GoogleApisForiOSComponents/Firebase.CrashReporting/component/GettingStarted.md

 1. Launch the app from Xamarin Studio.
 2. Wait until your app crashes, then, stop the debugging.
-3. Launch the app directly from the home screen on the device or simulator.
+3. Launch the app directly from the home screen on the device.
 4. Wait until your app crashes.
 5. Remove the crashing line so your app can start successfully.
 6. Run your app again.